FrancesCoronel/personal-website-v3/_posts/2015-04-13-what-to-do-week-negative-8.md

 date: 2015-04-13
-excerpt: "After applying and interviewing for a bunch of internships and coding bootcamps and receiving a bunch of rejections and acceptances, I’ve decided to head to Fullstack Academy this summer."
+excerpt: "After applying and interviewing for a bunch of internships and coding bootcamps and receiving a bunch of rejections and acceptances, I've decided to head to Fullstack Academy this summer."
 header:
     image: https://fvcproductions.files.wordpress.com/2015/04/fullstack-academy-banner.jpg?w=1024&h=435&crop=1